peteroupc/peteroupc.github.io/colorgen.md

 - If the "reflectance curves" represent light passing through transmissive materials (such as light filters), rather than reflected from pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.
 - An alternative method of color formulation, based on the _Kubelka&ndash;Munk_ theory, uses two curves for each colorant: an _absorption coefficient_ curve (K curve) and a _scattering coefficient_ curve (S curve).
 The ratio of absorption to scattering (_K/S_) has a simple relationship to reflectance factors in the Kubelka&ndash;Munk theory.
 The Python sample code implements the Kubelka&ndash;Munk equations.
 One way to predict a color formula using this theory is described in a 1985 thesis by E. Walowit.
 ISO 18314-2 is also a relevant document.

-<a id=Other_Color_Topics></a>
-## Other Color Topics

-This section discusses miscellaneous topics related to colors.

-<a id=Defective_Color_Vision></a>
-### Defective Color Vision

-[Defective color vision](http://eilv.cie.co.at/term/287), including what is generally known as ["colorblindness"](https://en.wikipedia.org/wiki/Color_blindness), results from defects in one or more kinds of cones in the retina of each eye and affects a small portion of people, mostly males.

-Each human retina normally has three kinds of cones (L, M, and S), and the visual system senses color by the relative degree to which all three kinds of cones respond to a stimulus of light.
-Usually, at least two of these three kinds of cones will respond to light this way.
-The most common forms of "colorblindness", _protanopia_ and _deuteranopia_, result from defects in the L or M cones, respectively, so that for a person with either condition, color stimuli resulting in a similar response of the S and M or S and L cones, respectively (usually from magenta-red and green-cyan hues), are harder to distinguish.

-However, "effective luminance contrast [that is, [color contrast](#Relative_Luminance_Grayscale)] can generally be computed without regard to specific color deficiency, except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia" (see "[Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)").

-For information on how defective color vision can be simulated, see "[Color Blindness Simulation Research](http://ixora.io/projects/colorblindness/color-blindness-simulation-research/)", by "Jim".

 <a id=Terminal_Colors></a>
-### Terminal Colors
+## Terminal Colors

 Some command-line shells support coloring the background or foreground of text.
-In shells that support [ANSI color codes](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence:
+In shells that support [ANSI color codes](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence (see also Ecma-048, sec.
+8.3.117):

 - "0": Reset the foreground and background color and other graphic properties to default.
 (U+001B followed by "[m" has the same effect.)
 - "1": Set the following text in bold.